LenDale White: Tennessee Titans

+White was selected in the second round (45th overall) of the 2006 NFL draft by the Tennessee Titans.

 On August 10, 2006, during a Titans' practice, White was involved in a brief scuffle with teammate Donnie Nickey, where White spat in Nickey's face, drawing the ire of his teammates.
 On the field, White was used sparingly in his rookie season.
 He played in 13 games, gaining 244 yards on 61 carries with no touchdowns.
 White also caught 14 passes for 60 yards.

 White began the 2007 season splitting time with Chris Brown.
 He was held for under 60 rushing yards in the first four games.
 On October 21, with Brown sidelined with an injury, White recorded his first 100-yard rushing game against the Houston Texans.
 He followed up that performance with a career-high 133-yard rushing performance against the Oakland Raiders.
 For the season, he rushed for 1,110 yards and seven touchdowns with a 3.7 yard average.
 White underwent arthroscopic knee surgery.
 The knee had bothered White during the latter half of the 2007 season, but he was expected to be at full strength for off-season mini-camps in May.
 On March 15, 2008, White received citations for destruction of property, disobedience to a lawful order/interference and resistance while in Denver, Colorado, though all charges were later dropped.

 White was joined in the Titans backfield by rookie Chris Johnson, who was selected with the 24th pick in the 2008 draft.
 The duo eventually became known as "Smash and Dash".
 White had career highs in touchdowns in a season (15), longest run (80 yards), touchdowns in one game (three) and rushing yards in a game (149).
 He also created controversy after the Titans defeated the Pittsburgh Steelers by stomping on a Terrible Towel.
 White finished the 2008 season with 773 rushing yards and 15 touchdowns (leading the AFC).

 White lost significant weight prior to the 2009 season, dropping to 229, claiming a tougher training regimen and cutting tequila out of his diet aided in his weight loss.
 After splitting carries with Johnson in 2008, White was virtually a non-factor in 2009 as Johnson became the featured back.
 White was re-signed by the Titans on April 15, 2010.